Karuka: Cultivars

 It is possible a cultivar is listed more than once under different names, as Papua New Guinea has a very high linguistic diversity.

 Benjamin Clemens Stone posits that P. julianettii and P. brosimos are a single species with many varieties, but does not support this point.
 However, Simon G. Haberle notes that the pollen of the two trees are indistinguishable by light microscopy.
 P. iwen may also be part of the species complex.

 Distribution and habitat

 Giulianetti's type specimens were collected from Vanapa, British New Guinea (now southern Papua New Guinea).
-The tree can be found cultivated or wild on New Guinea, both in PNG and Indonesia (Central Papua & Highland Papua).
+The tree can be found cultivated or wild on New Guinea, both in PNG and Indonesia (Central Papua and Highland Papua).
 Wild trees are found on the Huon Peninsula and in the highlands of New Guinea's central cordillera.
 In Papua New Guinea, the tree is most commonly grown in Southern Highlands, Western Highlands, Eastern Highlands, Enga, and Chimbu Provinces, and it is found in all provinces on the mainland except East Sepik.
-It grows in montane forests between 1,300 and 3,300 m in elevation in areas that get 2–5 m mean annual precipitation.
+It grows in montane forests between 1300 and 3300 m in elevation in areas that get 2-5 m mean annual precipitation.
 It grows in both dry and wet soils, but prefers good soil fertility.
 Trees will grow in clumped groups of 5 to 10 individuals per hectare.